Tanzania Walking Safari

 Day 9 — Kogatende to Arusha

-We have a spectacular game drive to Kogatende Airstrip, from where we fly out of Serengeti.
+You have a spectacular game drive to Kogatende Airstrip, from where you fly out of Serengeti.

 Please note: this itinerary serves as an example of trip highlights and is subject to change.